amphibian/eevent_helper.ee2_addon/README.markdown

 This way, you and your clients can use friendlier custom date fields for both start and end dates, while always keeping the entry's *Entry Date* and *Expiration Date* set properly for use in `exp:channel:entries` tag parameters.

 Note that only fields of the built-in ExpressionEngine "Date" fieldtype can be selected as *Start Date* or *End Date* fields.
+EEvent helper will also remove the localization toggle from your chosen custom date fields and automatically set their value to "Fixed".

-*EEvent Helper has been tested on ExpressionEngine 2.1*.
+*EEvent Helper has been tested on ExpressionEngine 2.1.3*.